 The aim of organising your kitchen cupboards is to give everything its own space, with things you use most frequently being the easiest to access.

-- Pan organisers Use an organiser rack to store pans and lids on their sides.
+• Pan organisers Use an organiser rack to store pans and lids on their sides.
 This makes them much easier to grab than if they were stacked, and also prevents scratching.
 Look for an adjustable rack so you can tailor it to your space.

-- Pull-out drawers For very deep cabinets, pull-out drawers will help you access items at the back more easily without having to remove everything at the front.
+• Pull-out drawers For very deep cabinets, pull-out drawers will help you access items at the back more easily without having to remove everything at the front.

-- Tiered shelf risers These are great for smaller items that you use relatively often.
+• Tiered shelf risers These are great for smaller items that you use relatively often.
 They look like a mini staircase and allow you to see and reach items at the back of the cupboard more easily.

-- Clear boxes and baskets Rather than rummaging through hard-to-reach cupboards, you can simply take the basket out and find what you need at a glance.
+• Clear boxes and baskets Rather than rummaging through hard-to-reach cupboards, you can simply take out the basket and find what you need at a glance.

-Kitchen corner cupboard storage
+Kitchen corner-cupboard storage

 Corner cupboards offer lots of space, but it's hard to access items stored right at the back.
 Installing a cupboard carousel will help, as they pull out to provide access to items that would otherwise be hard to reach.